LukeGu-web/smart-personal-assistant/frontend/README.md

+# How to run this app
+`npm run dev`

+## Styling
+Using tailwind.
+Use this cheat sheet to help your develop the UI, https://tailwindcomponents.com/cheatsheet/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.